LoveCrafts

 Halil Köklü

-This conclusion opened up new opportunities but also challenges for LoveCrafts.
-It turned out that finding a truly API-first platform is not an easy task.
-Most of the providers already sensed the “headless” trend on the market and put “API-first” on their banners, but in most cases, their interpretation of being “headless” was far-fetched.
+This conclusion opened up new opportunities and challenges for LoveCrafts.
+It became evident that finding a genuinely API-first platform was no easy task.
+Many providers had already recognized the "headless" trend in the market and prominently featured "API-first" on their banners.
+However, in most cases, their interpretation of being "headless" was somewhat stretched.

-The LoveCrafts team reviewed thirty-one providers of which they shortlisted ten.
-Only a few had public details about their product so they had to reach out to the vendors and discuss their requirements with solution architects.
-Nevertheless, the team also performed their own due diligence by going through the technical documentation thoroughly.
-In the end, they shortlisted three providers that met their requirements.
+The LoveCrafts team reviewed a total of thirty-one providers, eventually narrowing it down to ten.
+Unfortunately, only a few of them had publicly available details about their product, necessitating direct contact with the vendors to discuss their requirements with solution architects.
+Nevertheless, the team also conducted their own due diligence by thoroughly examining the technical documentation.
+In the end, they shortlisted three providers that aligned with their requirements.

 The most crucial prerequisite for a successful vendor selection is your list of requirements.
 You would probably not undertake another migration soon, so you are not just compiling a list of requirements for your current but also future business needs.
 This is very tricky to do especially for a startup like us.
 Thus you are looking for flexibility which is rare in SaaS products.